demidenm/PyReliMRI/docs/similarity_funcs.rst

 * `similarity_type`: This the similarity calculation you want returned.
 The options are: 'dice', 'jaccard', 'tetrachoric' or 'spearman'

-Let's say we want to fetch some data off of neurovault and calculate the similarity between two images.
+Let's say I want to fetch some data off of neurovault and calculate the similarity between two images.
 For this example \
-we will use the `HCP task group activation maps <https://neurovault.org/collections/457/>`_.
-We will use nilearn to fetch these maps.
+I will use the `HCP task group activation maps <https://neurovault.org/collections/457/>`_.
+Instead of manually downloading and adding paths, \
+you can use nilearn to fetch these maps.

 .. code-block:: python